Target Usage: To make use of multiple timelines of work in a local repository.

 Settings. - Navigate to the

-Gitsection. - Tick the box
+Gitsection. - Select the box

 Do not fast-forward when merging, always create commit.